charonsboat/ncm/README.md

 # if you want to build a specific version, checkout that tag
 git checkout tags/<version> # e.g. tags/v0.0.1

-# assuming `~/bin` is in your PATH:
+# assuming `~/.cargo/bin` is in your PATH
-cargo build --release
+cargo install
-cp target/release/ncm ~/bin/ncm
 ```

-Note: There is a Vagrant environment available with all of the necessary build tools (just run `vagrant up`).
+Note: There is a Vagrant environment available with all of the necessary build tools if you choose to clone the repo.
 The Vagrant environment also comes packaged with an Nginx installation for you to start testing `ncm` without affecting your local environment!

 ## Usage